ChristopheJacquet/PiFmRds/README.md

 ### Piping audio into Pi-FM-RDS

 If you use the argument `-audio -`, Pi-FM-RDS reads audio data on standard input.
-This allows to pipe the output of a program into Pi-FM-RDS.
+This allows you to pipe the output of a program into Pi-FM-RDS.
 For instance, this can be used to read MP3 files using Sox:

 ```
 sox -t mp3 http://www.linuxvoice.com/episodes/lv_s02e01.mp3 -t wav -  | sudo ./pi_fm_rds -audio -